SamuelAsmare/A2SV-task-8-finaltask/README.md

 # HireFlow
-## Job Portal Full-Stack web Application
+## Job Portal Full-Stack web Application  https://a2svhireflow.netlify.app/  visit here

 ## Overview
 A full-stack job portal application built with React on the frontend and a backend API, featuring user authentication, email verification, job listings, bookmarking jobs, and aplicants' dashboard .
 This project demonstrates a complete end-to-end solution with robust testing using Jest and Cypress.